 Leaders today are faced with a conundrum: our playbooks don’t have chapters titled “Global Pandemic Shuts Down World Economies.”
 We’re flying blind, with no relevant historical precedent to guide us as we plan the return to the new normal and continue to adjust and adapt to the shifting terrain beneath us.

 So how do we make sound, informed decisions in such an exceptional moment in time?
-Where do we find the data, and the insights it can provide us?
+Where do we find the data and the insights it can provide us?

 What are you not seeing in your business?

-Fact is, a treasure trove of data and insights is at your fingertips.
+The fact is, a treasure trove of data and insights is at your fingertips.
 The challenge many have is in recognizing that information, because it may not look like the data you used prior to the pandemic, and it doesn’t live within your data store.

 First, let’s revisit the quote at the top of the page – your eyes see and your ears hear what your brain is looking for – and let’s challenge ourselves on that score.